snotskie/ttrpg/md/index.md

 ### At a Glance
 <!-- _class: intro -->

-**Genre:** While this game is genre-agnostic, tables can hone the tone with optional Stats, Setting Ethics, and Endeavors.
+**Genre:** While this game is genre-agnostic, tables can adjust the tone with optional Stats, Setting Ethics, and Endeavors.

 **Dice:** For Stats, this game uses a dice array, from $d2$ to $d10$.
 This game also uses a $d6$ pool for resources called "Blessings."
 Dice "bump": $1$s are rerolled, which feels like wiping the sweat from your brow and cutting the right wire.
 A special Stat, History, is unique to each character's Backstory.